 strong but gentle hands to carry out adjustments.

 Training is then on the job, with short courses to keep you up to date.
 By law, chiropractors must register every year with the GCC.
-All chiropractors must undergo continuing professional development (CPD) courses (usually a minimum of 30 hours per year) before they can re-register.
+All chiropractors must undergo continuing professional development (CPD) courses (usually a minimum of 30 hours per year).

 With experience you might be able to increase the size of your business.